githubhelp/otherwip/_includes/step/rpi-uart.md

     sudo nano /boot/cmdline.txt

-If the one line in this file contains this block of text
+This file contains one line, check to see if it contains this block of text,

     console=ttyAMA0,115200kgdboc=ttyAMA0,115200

-it should be deleted, leaving the remaining text as one line, exit using ` ctrl-x ` saving any edits with ` y ` and ` enter `.
+It should be removed leaving the remaining text as one line, exit using ` ctrl-x ` saving any edits with ` y ` and ` enter `.

 *Note - the changes will take effect at the next restart*